laindomJS/20-Basic-JS-Projects/README.md

 # 20 Basic JavaScript Projects

 This repository is a container of projects made it with the basic web technologies, with focus in JavaScript.

-You can fork and clone this repo, for study, change, modify the projects and add news.
+You can fork and clone this repo, for study, change, modify the projects and add news projects.

 ## Tech Stack

 - **Client:** HTML, CSS, JavaScript

 ## Authors